YonicDev/yonic-corner/README.md

 * `type`: Set to `'youtube'`.
 * `src`: The ID of the YouTube video.

-> These sources will be ignored in the Legacy version and should always be accompanied by at least one direct source.
+> These sources will be ignored in the [Legacy Version][1] and should always be accompanied by at least one direct source.

 ## Web feeds